 ABOUT THIS GUIDE 3 ALLOWABLE DEDUCTIONS Who should use this guide?
-3 FROM DIVIDEND INCOME 9 Publications and services 3 Management fees 9 Interest 9 BASIC CONCEPTS 3 Interest on capital protected borrowings 9 Shares 3 Travel expenses 9 Non-share equity interests 3 Cost of journals and publications 9 Company debentures, bonds and convertible notes 3 Internet access and computers 9 3 Borrowing expenses 9 Non-equity shares HOW DOES A COMPANY PAY DIVIDENDS 3 Dividends that include listed investment company capital gain amounts 9 AND DISTRIBUTION?
-4 Other deductions 10 Dividends 4 Deductions denominated in a foreign currency 10 Dividend reinvestment schemes 4 Expenses that are not deductible 10 Bonus shares 4 Amounts treated as dividends 4 DIVIDENDS PAID OR CREDITED 4.0 Demerger dividends 4 BY NON-RESIDENT COMPANIES 10 Non-share dividends 4 Dividends denominated in a foreign currency 10 Franked dividends from DIVIDENDS PAID OR CREDITED TO a New Zealand franking company 4 NON-RESIDENT SHAREHOLDERS 11 Franked dividends 11 HOW DIVIDENDS ARE TAXED 5 Unfranked dividends 11 Franked dividends 5 Deductions 11 Unfranked dividends 5 HOW NON-SHARE DIVIDENDS ARE TAXED 5 PARTNERS WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND Dividends on non-equity shares 5 INCLUDED IN THEIR NET INCOME OR Dividende en non equity enaise O LOSS FROM A PARTNERSHIP - 11 THE DIVIDEND OR DISTRIBUTION STATEMENT 5 BENEFICIARIES WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND TAXATION IMPLICATIONS 6 INCLUDED IN THEIR NET INCOME FROM A TRUST 12 EFFECT ON TAX PAYABLE 6 JOINT OWNERSHIP OF SHARES 13 YOUR FRANKING TAX OFFSET 6 Shares held in children's names 13 Claiming your franking tax offset when onares held in children's harnes 10 you do not need to lodge a tax return 7 LIQUIDATION, TAKEOVERS, WHEN YOU ARE NOT ENTITLED TO MERGERS AND DEMERGERS 13 WHEN YOU ARE NOT ENTITLED TO CLAIM A FRANKING TAX OFFSET 7 RIGHTS ISSUES 13 Holding period rule 7 Right to buy shares 13 Related payments rule 8 Right to sell shares 13 Dividend washing integrity rule 8 r lighte to doll offerod 10 Disclosure on your tax return (all years) 8 OPTIONS 13 Application of the rules to interests 0 OHADE WADDANTO in partnerships and trusts 8 SHARE WARRANTS 14
+3 FROM DIVIDEND INCOME 9 Publications and services 3 Management fees 9 Interest 9 BASIC CONCEPTS 3 Interest on capital protected borrowings 9 Shares 3 Travel expenses 9 Non-share equity interests 3 Cost of journals and publications 9 Company debentures, bonds and convertible notes 3 Internet access and computers 9 Borrowing expenses 9 Non-equity shares HOW DOES A COMPANY PAY DIVIDENDS 3 Dividends that include listed investment company capital gain amounts 9 AND DISTRIBUTION?
+4 Other deductions 10 Dividends 4 Deductions denominated in a foreign currency 10 Dividend reinvestment schemes 4 Expenses that are not deductible 10 Bonus shares 4 ' Amounts treated as dividends 4 DIVIDENDS PAID OR CREDITED 4.0 Demerger dividends 4 BY NON-RESIDENT COMPANIES 10 Non-share dividends 4 Dividends denominated in a foreign currency 11 Franked dividends from DIVIDENDS PAID OR CREDITED TO a New Zealand franking company 4 NON-RESIDENT SHAREHOLDERS 11 Franked dividends 11 HOW DIVIDENDS ARE TAXED 5 Unfranked dividends 11 Franked dividends 5 Deductions 11 Unfranked dividends 5 HOW NON-SHARE DIVIDENDS ARE TAXED 5 PARTNERS WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND Dividends on non-equity shares 5 INCLUDED IN THEIR NET INCOME OR Dividende en non equity enales O LOSS FROM A PARTNERSHIP 11 THE DIVIDEND OR DISTRIBUTION STATEMENT 5 BENEFICIARIES WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND TAXATION IMPLICATIONS 6 INCLUDED IN THEIR NET INCOME FROM A TRUST 12 EFFECT ON TAX PAYABLE 6 ATROST 12 JOINT OWNERSHIP OF SHARES 13 YOUR FRANKING TAX OFFSET 6 Shares held in children's names 13 Claiming your franking tax offset when 7 LIQUIDATION TAKEOVEDO you do not need to lodge a tax return 7 LIQUIDATION, TAKEOVERS, MERGERS AND DEMERGERS 13 WHEN YOU ARE NOT ENTITLED TO WENGERS AND DEWENGERS 13 CLAIM A FRANKING TAX OFFSET 7 RIGHTS ISSUES 13 Holding period rule 7 Right to buy shares 13 Related payments rule 8 Right to sell shares 13 Dividend washing integrity rule 8 OPTIONS Disclosure on your tax return (all years) 8 OPTIONS 13 Application of the rules to interests in partnerships and trusts 8 SHARE WARRANTS 14